telerik/fiddler-everywhere-docs/migration.md

     ![Sign in or create account form](./images/migrate/migration_steps_signin_or_create_001.png)

-1. Enter the email for the Fiddler Everywhere seated account.
+1. Enter the email for the Fiddler Everywhere account with activated seat.

+    >important Sign in with your existing or create a new Telerik account with the same email you registered with your original Fiddler account.

-    * In case the email exists as an active Telerik account: Enter your Telerik credentials and start using Fiddler Everywhere immediately.
+    * If the email exists as an active Telerik account&mdash;Enter your Telerik credentials and start using Fiddler Everywhere immediately.

-    * In case the email does **not** exist as an active Telerik account: You will be prompted to create a Telerik account by inputting a password and account information.
+    * If the email does **not** exist as an active Telerik account&mdash;A login form prompts you to create an account by inputting a password and account information.

         ![Creating new Telerik account](./images/migrate/migration_steps_login_003_create_account.png)

-        Confirm and finalize your Telerik account creation through the received activation link.
+        Confirm and finalize your Telerik account creation through the received email activation link.
 Once the activation is completed, you can start using Fiddler Everywhere immediately.